The Hip Mom Hits the Tulsa Arts District

 I grab an iced coffee and head down to Made Tulsa, the retail space for an “Indie Emporium.”
 This is Tulsa’s first Indie craft show, and it’s a gem, full of handmade and vintage goods made by a variety of local artisans.
 I fall in love with some air plants (so hard to kill!), and some handmade cards with definitions of words that make me weep: Wabisabi, for example, is “The discovery of beauty in imperfection; the acceptance of the cycle of life and death.”
 Sheesh!
 They also hold workshops like embroidery and other crafting classes like calligraphy and lettering.
 If you’re curious about indulging your creative side, or maybe you’re so creative you have baubles you could sell yourself here – check out Made!

 Then of course I have to go next door to Glacier Confection.
 If you haven’t had their achingly beautiful, handcrafted chocolates, you have not lived.
-This is one of two locations — the other is in Utica Square.
+The Tulsa Arts District location is one of two — the other is in Utica Square.
 There’s also a cafe here with a selection of coffees; they stay open late on the weekends for passers by on First Friday.

 And then, because I can go to a lunch venue where the menu extends beyond grilled cheese and waffle fries, I try Lone Wolf Banh Mi.
 I’m out of the loop, friends: Food truck fare is way too sexy for the preschool set.
 But Lone Wolf started as a food truck in 2012 and found instant success.
 Bahn Mi is a spicy Vietnamese sandwich filled with delicious notes like English cucumber, jalapeno, pickled daikon and carrot slaw.
 I decide to try the kimchi fries (probably because I’ve been reading about the health benefits of fermented foods, I don’t know!) and am wowed by the delicious array of unfamiliar spices.
 Topped with a portobello mushroom, it’s as exciting a lunch as I’ve had in a very long time.